 The purpose of the California Prevention of Domestic Violence law is to prevent abuse between family and household members and dating couples.

 Victims of domestic violence may request a protective order to prevent future occurrences of abuse.
 Temporary orders may be issued ex parte (only a party requesting orders appears before the court).
 Following issuance of a temporary order, a hearing is held during which the judge decides whether the final restraining order should be issued.
 Restraining orders may be issued for up to 5 years.
 Restraining orders may include provisions prohibiting contact, excluding a perpetrator of domestic violence from the residence, and other orders designed to prevent future abuse.
 As a part of a restraining order, the court may make provisions for child custody and visitation, child support, spousal support and an award of attorneys’ fees and costs.
 Being a victim of domestic violence is a devastating experience.
 Being falsely accused of perpetrating domestic violence can be just as devastating.
-This office provide knowledgeable, responsive and aggressive representation of your interests in the proceedings involving restraining orders.
+This office provide knowledgeable, responsive and aggressive representation of your interests in the proceedings involving restraining orders in Yuba, Sutter and Colusa Courts.